Frequently Asked Questions: Undergraduate Research Program in the Social Sciences and Humanities

 Students are expected to work 10 hours per week.
 This includes a weekly meeting with their faculty mentor, responsibilities for the research project, and any tasks related to the monthly meeting with the CRRES Liaison (including meeting times).

-Faculty funds are deposited to their research accounts early in the fall semester.
+Faculty funds are deposited to their research accounts at the end of each semester.

-Student funds are disbursed in four monthly installations beginning in September.
-Funds disbursal is dependent on student participation in the Program.
+Student funds are disbursed bi-weekly.
+Funds disbursal is dependent on student participation in the program.
 Student must regularly attend meetings with faculty mentors, complete assigned tasks in timely manner, and attend monthly meetings with CRRES Liaison.

 What if the project timeline or objectives change?